rekhaDevs/samagragovernance.in/src/pages/team/index.md

       professional and educational experience he has worked on projects ranging from strategy development to implementation, while consistently focusing on the end-user.
 An opportunity to improve the lives of citizens by creating impact at scale brought him to Samagra.

-      Currently, he is part of the Young Warrior team.
+Abhay is the Program Coordinator of the Niramaya team in Uttar Pradesh and manages its daily operations.
     image: /img/abhay_7665.jpg
     linkedInProfile: 'https://www.linkedin.com/in/abhay-kumar-singh-y9010/'
     name: Abhay Singh
-    project: Young Warrior
+    project: Niramaya
   - bio: >-
       Abhishek holds a Bachelor's degree in Law from the National Law School of India University, Bangalore.
 Before joining Samagra, he worked as an